LibrariesHacked/librarieshacked.github.io/_posts/2019-04-03-mobile-library-data-icalendar.md

 The ['Opposite Old Library' Stop iCalendar file is available here](/files/opposite_old_library.ics).
 After clicking that link and opening on an Android phone it gets automatically added to the phone calendar, with the location, description, etc.

 Being on my phone now I'm sure Google will poke it's nose in and tell me when I have to leave to get there on time (which will be quite early considering it's in Aberdeenshire).

+On a Windows laptop it also works, adding the data into the calendar and setting the correct repeating event.